toddbranch/ECE382/notes/L4/L4_addressing_modes.md

 ## Addressing Modes

+Name:
+Documentation:

 **All answers should be in little-endian, hex format.**

-1. (50 pts) For each of the following instructions, identify the addressing modes being used and hand-assemble it.
+1. For each of the following instructions, identify the addressing modes being used and hand-assemble it.
 ```
 swpb    r7
 ```